Organization of your Stay

 Should you come from Frankfurt-Hahn Airport, you can travel to Frankfurt with the private bus company Flibco.
 This takes about 1.5 hours.

 All students applying for a semester abroad at Frankfurt University have to buy a semester ticket, allowing them to use public transport in Germany.
-The semester ticket can be obtained as QR Code.
+The semester ticket can be obtained as QR code.

 To reach your destinations within Frankfurt you can also use the excellent infrastructure of bike paths that cross the town.
 With your Goethe Card you can use the service “Call a Bike” to rent a bicycle.
 This is for free for the first 60 minutes.

 On arriving in Germany, you should open a bank account.
-Here are some addresses of banks which are close to the University:
+Here are some addresses of banks which are close to the university:

 Frankfurter Sparkasse